Order LABRIFORMES (part 2): Family LABRIDAE (i-x)

 Pseudocoris hemichrysos Randall, Connell & Victor 2015 hemi-, partial; chrysos, gold, presumably referring to large patch of orange-yellow on rear upper body of terminal-phase males

-Pseudocoris heteropterus (Bleeker 1857) hetero-, different; pterus, fin, referring to elongate first and second dorsal-fin spines of terminal-phase males [often declined as an adjective, heteroptera, but Bleeker consistently treated pterus as a noun]
+Pseudocoris heteroptera (Bleeker 1857) hetero-, different; pterus, fin, referring to elongate first and second dorsal-fin spines of terminal-phase males [although Bleeker consistently treated pterus as a noun, name is treated as an adjective per prevailing usage]

 Pseudocoris occidentalis Randall, Connell & Victor 2015 western, referring to distribution in western Indian Ocean, west of its Pacific congeners